stan-dar/paisajesonoro/README.md

 ### Repository structure

 See the tree above (in the Spanish section).
 File names and structure are identical for both languages.

-### How to add a new soundscape

-Each soundscape requires uploading the audio and photograph to Internet Archive and adding an entry to `data/paisajes.json` with its metadata.
-HTML pages are generated dynamically from that JSON.

 ### Tech stack